Board of trustees

 Emma is a marketing consultant, advising global companies in many different sectors from FMCG to pharmaceuticals.
 While she was studying at Cambridge University Emma was President of the student charity Rag.
 She became a fundraising manager for The Children's Society and then spent over 11 years in Marketing at Procter and Gamble.
 During this time Emma was the business leader for a number of brands in the UK and Eire including Olay and Max Factor.

-Andrew has regularly volunteered at Crisis at Christmas.
-He brings to the Board over 30 years experience in the UK Personal Financial Services Industry.
-Currently he is a Non Executive Director and Chair of Audit Committee at One Savings Bank PLC, Group Treasurer of East Thames Group Ltd, Chair of the Audit Committee at the Football Association, and is Chair of the Independent Monitoring Board of Colnbrook Immigration Removal Centre.
-He was also a trustee of Off the Streets and Into Work, a homeless charity which merged with Crisis in April 2010.
+Andrew regularly volunteers at Crisis for Christmas.
+He brings to the Board over 30 years’ experience in the UK Personal Financial Services Industry.
+Currently he is Chairman of Watford & District YMCA, a Trustee of Langley House Trust, an Independent Member of the Audit Committee at the University of Kent, and is Chair of the Independent Monitoring Board at Heathrow Immigration Removal Centre.

 Pete Redfern is the Chief Executive of Taylor Wimpey plc.
 Pete was appointed as a Director and to the post of Group Chief Executive in July 2007, following the merger between George Wimpey Plc and Taylor Woodrow plc, and is a member of the Nomination Committee.
 In addition, he has full day to day operational responsibility for the UK Housing Division.
 Prior to the merger, Pete was Group Chief Executive of George Wimpey Plc and before that, successively held the posts of Finance Director and Chief Executive of George Wimpey's UK Housing business.